ibexa/documentation-user/docs/content_management/create_edit_pages.md

 [Layout](configure_ct_field_settings.md#available-page-layouts) divides the page into the defined zones.
 The zones are placeholders for the blocks.

-The page layouts that an editor has access to are up to you to choose.

-The default, built-in Page layout has only one zone, but developers can create other layouts in configuration.
-For more information, see [Configure layout]([[= developer_doc =]]/templating/render_content/render_page/#configure-layout).

-While editing, you can switch layout for your page.
+While editing, you can switch layout for your page from the available ones.
 To do it, click **Switch layouts** button.

 ### Add blocks